kglw-dot-net/phase1/songs/the-bitter-boogie.md

 > The bitter boogie comes without a warning
 > When it's inside of me it is exhausting
 > I don't like the way it makes me freeze up
-> And all it makes me say
+> And what it makes me say
 > I know it comes off bitter
 > Bitter
 > Bitter